Skip to main content

 In 2019, Match faced a lawsuit filed by the Federal Trade Commission (FTC) alleging the company had used fake ads to trick people into buying subscriptions between 2013 and 2016.
 The trickery entailed sending advertisements in the form of private messages to non-subscribing (free) members.
 The messages conveyed that someone was interested in dating the non-subscriber, who then had to subscribe to see who the sender was.
 The messages came from scammers, and the FTC alleged that Match knowingly used the fraud to its own benefit.

-In 2023, eHarmony faced its own court action for roughly similar behavior.
+In 2023, eHarmony faced its own court action for manipulative behavior.
 The action came down from a watchdog group called the Australian Competition & Consumer Commission (ACCC).
-It concerned the company's advertising that users with Basic memberships could have two-way communications with other users even though such a feature isn't available at the Basic tier.
-Users were effectively manipulated into paying for Premium memberships to use a feature they'd been promised would be free.
+It concerned the company's advertising that users with Basic memberships could have two-way communications with other users, even though such a feature isn't available at the Basic tier.
+Users were effectively tricked into paying for Premium memberships to use a feature they'd been promised would be free.

 Misrepresenting subscription policies

-The ACCC also found that eHarmony had given a false impression that its premium memberships lasted only six, 12, or 24 months.
+The ACCC also found that eHarmony had given a false impression that its premium memberships ended after six, 12, or 24 months.
 In reality, the subscriptions were renewed automatically, sometimes at higher rates.

-With Match, the issue related to an offer whereby a user could get a 6-month subscription for free if they didn't "meet someone special" within the subscription's time frame.
-The thing is, the offer was valid only if the user satisfied very specific criteria that weren't made clear to the subscriber.
+With Match, the issue related to an offer where a user could get a six-month subscription for free if they didn't “meet someone special” within the subscription's time frame.
+The problem is, the offer was valid only if the user satisfied very specific criteria that weren't made clear at the beginning.

 Inhibiting or misrepresenting cancellations

-The FTC lawsuit against Match describes a "tedious" and "confusing" process for users who want to cancel their subscriptions.
+The previously mentioned 2019 FTC lawsuit against Match describes a “tedious” and “confusing” process for users who want to cancel their subscriptions.
 It was frustrating enough that many users opted to give up their cancellation effort, while many of those who thought they'd completed the process later realized they actually hadn't.

 In the court action against eHarmony, the ACCC explains that users were tricked into thinking they could try out a paid membership for a month or cancel their subscription soon after sign-up if they had second thoughts.
 In either case, they couldn't.
 Rather, it appeared that eHarmony had tried to impress a sense of low financial obligation on the consumer to increase the odds they would pay for a premium membership.

-Expanding on the above, we want to point back to what we touched on earlier: that Match continues to deceive consumers.
+Expanding on the above, we want to circle back to what we touched on earlier: Match continues to deceive consumers.
 We’ve mentioned that Match advertises free messaging even though the feature isn’t really available at all membership tiers.
-In later sections (“eHarmony vs. Match for cost” and “eHarmony vs. Match key features”), we examine how Match also obscures key information that consumers would need to make informed decisions about buying a subscription — not just about features but also about pricing.
+In later sections (“eHarmony vs. Match for cost” and a section comparing key features), we examine how Match also obscures information that consumers would need to make informed decisions about buying a subscription — not just about features but also about pricing.

-We’ve found eHarmony to be a bit more truthful about its Premium memberships.
-Its pricing information is no less easy to find unless you sign up, and you’ll encounter some oily website copy about messaging capability between users, but eHarmony is mostly honest about the features it advertises.
+We’ve found eHarmony to be more truthful about its Premium memberships.
+Its pricing information is no less easy to find, unless you sign up for a free account.
+You’ll encounter some oily website copy about messaging capabilities between users, but eHarmony is mostly honest about the features it advertises.

 eHarmony vs. Match for long-term relationships